-In generating a choice model to produce a good quality estimate of parameters related to product attributes, a high quality choice set is essential.
-However, the choice set data is often not available.
-This research proposes a methodology that utilizes online data and customer reviews to construct customer choice sets, in the absence of both actual choice set and customer socio-demographic data.
-The methodology consists of three main parts , i.e. clustering the products based on their attributes, clustering the customers based on their reviews, and constructing the choice sets based on a sampling probability scenario that relies on product clusters and purchased products.
-There are three scenarios proposed, i.e. Random as the baseline, Normalized, and Inverted.
-There are two utility functions proposed, i.e. a linear combination of product attributes only and a function that includes customer reviews as well.
-The methodology is implemented into two data sets of products, i.e. in-car DVD players and laptops.
-For both data sets, the Inverted scenario scores higher log-likelihood and adjusted R-squared values than both Random and Normalized.
-It implies that, in constructing their choice sets, customers are more likely to include groups of products that are rarely purchased by the people similar to themselves.
-As for the utility functions, the inclusion of customer reviews results in choice models with significantly better performance in most cases.
+The recent development in engineering design has incorporated customer preferences by involving a choice model.
+In generating a choice model to produce a good quality estimate of parameters related to product attributes, a high-quality choice set is essential.
+However, the choice set data are often not available.
+This research proposes a methodology that utilizes online data and customer reviews to construct customer choice sets in the absence of both the actual choice set and the customer sociodemographic data.
+The methodology consists of three main parts, i.e., clustering the products based on their attributes, clustering the customers based on their reviews, and constructing the choice sets based on a sampling probability scenario that relies on product and customer clusters.
+The proposed scenario is called Normalized, which multiplies the product cluster and customer cluster fractions to obtain the probability sampling distribution.
+There are two utility functions proposed, i.e., a linear combination of product attributes only and a function that includes the interactions of product attributes and customer reviews.
+The methodology is implemented to a data set of laptops.
+The Normalized scenario performs significantly better than the baseline, Random, in predicting the test set data.
+Moreover, the inclusion of customer reviews into the utility function also significantly increases the predictive ability of the model.
+The research shows that using the product attribute data and customer reviews to construct choice sets generates choice models with higher predictive ability than randomly constructed choice sets.